-Table 2-2 Rear components and their descriptions
+Table 2-2 Rear desktop components and their descriptions

-ltem lcon Component ltem lcon Component 1 ((• 1⁄2 > Audio line-out connector (green) 6 Security cable slot 2 ‡Đ DisplayPortTM (DP) connectors (2) 7 • RJ-45 (network) jack 3 Optional port 8 lolol Serial port (optional) 4 • USB ports (2) 9 Ą Power connector 5 ss∵ USB SuperSpeed ports (4)
+ltem lcon Component ltem lcon Component 1 Antenna cover 7 ((• } Audio line-out connector (green) 2 •## RJ-45 (network) jack 8 ΪĐ DisplayPortTM (DP) connectors (2) 3 Access panel release latch 9 Serial port (optional) 4 • USB port 10 • USB ports (2) 5 ss⇔ USB SuperSpeed port 11 ss ⊂ USB SuperSpeed Plus ports (2) 6 Ą Power connector 12 Expansion slot covers (4)

-NOTE: The labels for the rear panel connectors use industry-standard icons and colors.

-NOTE: The DP ports are not supported when the system is configured with Intel® Xeon® E3-12x0 v5 processors.
-For all other processors, these DP ports are disabled by default when a discrete graphics card is installed.
+- NOTE: The labels for the rear panel connectors use industry-standard icons and colors. - NOTE: The DP ports are not supported when the system is configured with Intel® Xeon® E3-12x0 v5 processors.
+For all other processors, these DP ports are disabled by default when a discrete graphics card is installed. - NOTE: Simultaneous use of integrated Intel HD graphics and discrete graphics cards to drive more than two monitors can be enabled using Computer Setup.
+However, HP recommends using only discrete graphics cards when attaching three or more monitors.